ProxeusApp/proxeus-core/docs/database.md

 ## BoltDB

 BoltDB is the default database integration.
-It uses the [Storm](https://github.com/asdine/storm) toolkit to provide indexes and improved methods to store and fetch data, and a advanced query system.
+It uses the [Storm](https://github.com/asdine/storm) toolkit to provide indexes, improved methods to store and fetch data, and an advanced query system.

 BoltDB directly stores its data on the filesystem.